FlexMeasures/flexmeasures/bvp/data/Readme.md

     flask db-reset

 Then we import the data dump we made earlier:

     pg_restore -U YOUR_DEV_USER --password -h 127.0.0.1 -d YOUR_DEV_DB_NAME ~/Downloads/pgbackup_YOUR_DATETIME.dump

+A potential `alembic_version` error should not prevent other data tables from being restored.
-You can choose to import a complete db dump into a freshly created database, as well, of course.
+You can also choose to import a complete db dump into a freshly created database, of course.

+Note: To make sure passwords will be decrypted correctly when you authenticate, set the same SECURITY_PASSWORD_SALT value in your config as the one that was in use when the dumped passwords were encrypted!

 ### Create data manually